Tel: +49 30 838 75 256

 My interdisciplinary research advances the fields of Computer-Supported Cooperative Work (CSCW) and Social Semantic Computing.
 I am interested specifically in investigating human-machine collaboration in peer production-based, open knowledge collections, such as Wikipedia and Wikidata.

 In addition, I advocate the usage and development of open source software and the principles of open science in my research work, and open access to scientific and scholarly knowledge.
 I am a mentor (for the second time) in the Fellow Programm Open Knowledge, a funding initiative supported by Wikimedia Deutschland, the Stifterverband and the VolkswagenStiftung, helping young researchers to apply open science principles in their research work.

-In July 2018, I will talk about “Web-based Human-Machine-Collaboration - the system of algorithmic governance in Wikipedia” during the Symposium of “Machines in communication - Research in the digital age (Maschinen (in) der Kommunikation.
+In July 2018, I talked about “Web-based Human-Machine-Collaboration - the system of algorithmic governance in Wikipedia” during the Symposium of “Machines in communication - Research in the digital age (Maschinen (in) der Kommunikation.
 Forschung im digitalen Zeitalter)” at the Technical University Cottbus.
 A German description of the symposium is given on this website.

-In June 2018, I will talk about Open Science at the Volkswagen Foundation in Hannover (Germany).
+In June 2018, I gave an overview on Open Science at the Volkswagen Foundation in Hannover (Germany).